-Here are eight weird and wonderful ways to harness the power of ‘when’ to get better results.
+Here are six weird and wonderful ways to harness the power of ‘when’ to get better results.

 Consider imposing a deadline even if there isn’t one

 As communicators we often need people to take action by a certain deadline, but that’s not always the case.